bnb-chain/bsc-smart-contract-tutorials/docs/NonFungibleToken.md

 #### 1.4.1 - What is a BNB Evolution Proposal (BEP)?

-Similar to the `Ethereum request for comment`, `BNB Evolution Proposal` (BEP) refers to a set of predefined token management rules and criteria that facilitate the launch of on-chain assets on the Binance Chain.
-By following the BEP guidelines, projects can seamlessly transition their tokens from their original mainnet to the Binance Chain, leveraging its superior speed, efficiency, and security features.
+Similar to the `Ethereum request for comment`, `BNB Evolution Proposal` (BEP) refers to a set of predefined token management rules and criteria that facilitate the launch of on-chain assets on the BNBe Chain.
+By following the BEP guidelines, projects can seamlessly transition their tokens from their original mainnet to the BNBe Chain, leveraging its superior speed, efficiency, and security features.

 **Note**: To view the various BEP proposals, please refer to the following [GitHub repository](https://github.com/bnb-chain/BEPs).